vsingh247/vsingh247/README.md

 - 👋 Hi, I’m Vivek
-- 👀 I’m interested in Design and Development Sector
+- 👀 I’m interested in Development Sector
-- 🌱 I’m currently learning Full Stack Web Development Course
+- 🌱 I’m currently learning Full Stack Software Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...